luau/UniversalSynSaveInstance/README.md

   - !
 Check out [Rojo Rbx Dom Binary] & [Roblox Format Specifications Binary] for more documentation about the Binary File Format!
   - !
 Also see [buffer], [bit32] libraries as well as [pack]/[unpack] from the [string] library for more information on how you can implement something like this!
   - !
 [Rbx-Binary-Format]
-- [ ] Add custom decompiler in case executor doesn't have one but has getscriptbytecode (UMF)
+- [x] Add custom decompiler in case executor doesn't have one but has getscriptbytecode (UMF)
   - <https://github.com/TheSeaweedMonster/Lua-Scripts/blob/main/decompile.lua>
-- [ ] Add custom timeout logic for decompiler instead of relying on executor to have one
+- [x] Add custom timeout logic for decompiler instead of relying on executor to have one
   - Using threads & coroutines.
 - [x] Add `continue` where needed
 - [ ] Add Documentation similar to [KRNL Docs] or [Synapse X Docs] / [Synapse X Docs Old]
 - [ ] Merge SharedStrings and sharedstrings tables
 - [x] ~~Add fallback function for appendfile (whether through storing current xml as string or with use of readfile)~~ Removed Appendfile entirely
 - [x] Add getproperties as fallback for specialinfo
-- [ ] Add Redirects to some special (in a bad way 😡) values, more info @ ~~[PropertyPatches v1]~~ [PropertyPatches v2]+[PropertyPatches v3], otherwise they will fallback to default when file is opened
+- [x] ~~Add Redirects to some special (in a bad way 😡) values, more info @ [PropertyPatches v1][PropertyPatches v2]+[PropertyPatches v3], otherwise they will fallback to default when file is opened~~ Relying on CanSave instead
   - Not all though, test each & see if it carries over or not (when file is opened)..
   - All current redirects: [Here](https://github.com/luau/SynSaveInstance/blob/main/TODO/PropertyPatches)
 - [ ] Add more Fixes for Errors that **_can_** pop up during opening process